tpaschalis/patron/docs/Architecture.md

 Patron has two basic concepts:

-- Component, which define a long-running task like a Server e.g. HTTP, gRPC, Kafka consumer, etc.
+- Component, which define a long-running task like a server e.g. HTTP, gRPC, Kafka consumer, etc.
 - Service, which is responsible to run provided components and monitor them for errors

 ## Component